![]() |

 19th Nervous Breakdown?
 No, just a bad hair day for Mick.
 Although the Stones had made a magnificant leap of 21 places up the Big L Fab 40, they were still being outdone in the songwriting stakes by Lennon and McCartney.
-Two versions of 'Girl' held #11, two recordings of 'Michelle' were at #26 and 'Woman' which is credited to 'Harry Webb', a name Paul McCartney purloined from Cliff Richard was new in at #37.
-Even Cilla's #20 had 'Yesterday' on its B-side!
-Dusty's 'Little by Little' is not the 1964 B-side of 'Not Fade Away' written by Jagger/Richards.
-Dusty's 'Little by Little' was penned by Buddy Kaye and Bea Verdi, who also co-wrote her '65 success, 'In the Middle of Nowhere'. |
+Two versions of 'Girl' jointly held #11, two recordings of 'Michelle' were at #26, 'Woman' – written by Paul McCartney, but credited to 'Bernard Webb' – was new in at #37 and Jan & Dean's cover of 'Norwegian Wood' was Earl Richmond's climber.
+Even Cilla's #20 'Love's Just A Broken Heart' had her old mates' 'Yesterday' on its B-side!
+Climbing 9 places this week, Dusty Springfield's 'Little by Little' is not the 1964 Jagger/Richards B-side of 'Not Fade Away'.
+Dusty's song was penned by Buddy Kaye and Bea Verdi, who also co-wrote her '65 success, 'In the Middle of Nowhere'. |

 Last |